chibicode/react-functional-css-protips/README.md

 - `title` is the section title.
 - `classnames` is the list of virtual classes.
-- `SampleCode` is a React component definition, which takes `cnProxy` and `Placeholder` as props, and renders code that illustrates a use of these virtual classes.
-Use `cnProxy` instead of `cn`, and `Placeholder` for placeholder code.
+- `SampleCode` is a React component definition, which takes `cnProxy` and `Placeholder` as props, and renders some HTML that illustrates a use of these virtual classes.
+Use `cnProxy` instead of `cn`, and `Placeholder` as placeholders in HTML.

-#### The Styleguide component: implementation (first half)
+#### The Styleguide component: Implementation (first half)

-Here's the first half of the code for `Styleguide`:
+Here's the first half of the code for `Styleguide`, with comments.
+This is the simple part.

 ```js
 import cn from '...'